awestover/thoughts/content/0stack/on feelings.md

 ### alignment
 One last place where it'd be good for me to remember that "feelings are a fact about the mind, not the world" is how I approach thinking about xrisk.

-I'm pretty bought on the arguments that there are some [[alignment|risks]], and I'd like to do something about them.
+I'm pretty bought on the arguments that there are some [[AI xrisk|risks]], and I'd like to do something about them.
 Understanding viscerally and realistically that the situation is dire is important for making sure that I take appropriate actions, to actually try to change things, rather than to just change the way I feel about them -- e.g., make myself feel better.
 I care about doing things much more than the *feeling* of doing things.

 But also, if feelings are a fact about my mind and not about the world.
 Then this means that I should try to cultivate helpful feelings.